 Pole attachments are cable wires that are attached to utility poles.
 Cable system attachments to public utility poles historically have been regulated at the federal or state level, generally resulting in favorable pole attachment rates for attachments used to provide cable service.
-The FCC clarified that a cable operator's favorable pole rates are not endangered by the provision of Internet access, and that approach ultimately was upheld by the Supreme Court of the United States.
+The FCC clarified that a cable operator's favorable pole artes are not endangered by the provision of Internet access, and that approach ultimately was upheld by the Supreme Court of the United States.
 Despite the existing regulatory regime, utility pole owners in many areas are attempting to raise pole attachment fees and impose additional costs on cable operators and others.
-The favorable pole attachment rates afforded cable operators under federal law can be increased by utility companies if the operator provides telecommunications services, in addition to cable service, over cable wires attached to utility poles.
+The favorable pole attachment rates afforded cable operators under federal law can be increased by utility companies if the operator provides telecommunications service, over cable wires attached to utility poles.
 To date, VoIP service has not been classified as either a telecommunications service or cable service under the Communications Act.
-If VoIP were classified as a telecommunications service under the Communications Act by the FCC, a state Public Utility Commission, or an appropriate court, it might result in significantly increased pole attachment costs for us, which could adversely affect our financial condition and results of operations.
-We are a defendant in at least one lawsuit where the utility company claims that we should pay an increased rate on its poles.
-Any significant increased pole attachment costs could have a material adverse impact on our profitability and discourage system upgrades and the introduction of new products and services.
+If VoIP were classified as a telecommunications service under the Communications Act by the FCC, a state Public Utility Commission, or an appropriate court, it might result in significantly increased pole attachment costs could have a material adverse impact on our profitability and discourage system upgrades and the introduction of new products and services.